reidprichard/window_tools/README.md

-**Note: Development is paused for now as I finish up my PhD.
-I have a lot of plans for this as soon as I have time.
+**Note: Development is paused, as I don't use Windows much these days.
 If you use the project and have issues, please open an issue for me to address when I have time.**

 <!-- PROJECT SHIELDS -->
 <!--